simonsobs/PSpipe/NERSC_INSTALL.md

 make install
 ```

-It was succesful so I compiled healpix
+It was succesful so I moved to Healpix

 ```bash
 ./configure
 ```

 "enter name of your F90 compiler ()":  ifort

 Then I used all the default options until :

 "enter location of cfitsio library (/usr/local/lib)":

 where I used /global/homes/t/tlouis/local/lib

 make